 Worldwide one can see a growing interest in Buddhism, the Buddhist texts being translated into many languages.
 Up to 8% of the world population practice Buddhism.
 In China live approx 100 million Buddhists.

 To lead a moral life.
 To be mindful and aware of thoughts and actions.
 To develop wisdom and understanding.
 The sad thing is that not everybody is as tolerant.
-Remember the destruction of the big Buddha statues by the Taliban in March 2001?
+Remember the destruction of the colossal Buddha statues by the Taliban in March 2001?

 These big Statues were carved in the side of a cliff at a high of 2,500 meters (8,200 ft) and at about 230 kilometers from Kabul, the capital of Afghanistan.
 They were declared a UNESCO World Heritage Site.

 A visit to the museum

-Buddha used to meditate a lot and doing so he would not be conscious of the time passing.
+Buddha used to meditate a lot and in doing so he would not be conscious of the time passing.

-One day he had found a nice place under a tree, so he was sitting in the shade.
+One day he had found a nice place under a tree.
+He was sitting in the shade.
 But as he meditated for many hours, he ended up sitting in the sun.
-He was not aware of the danger of suffering a sunstroke but a snail passed by and recognizing him, did.
+He was not aware of the danger of suffering a sunstroke, but a snail passed by and recognizing him, did.
 The snail crept up and sat on top of his shaven head.

 Buddha and the spider